evanillaa/QBCore/README.md

 *Since moving to a single repo a lot of Contributors names are no longer tied to the project and I think that's unfair to the work they've put in so here are all the github names that have contributed to code in this project alphabetically*

-adamsimondev, andristum, AvarianKnight, Aveeux, **BerkieBb**, Chxttr, dappar, darkets, dennrick, Developer-Bear, DmACKGL, emresudo, GHMatti, GhostFaceRP, **GhzGarage**, gutsoo, hawy-dev, ianvalls90, ihyajb, ImpulseFPS, InZidiuZ, ItsYeeBoi, izMystic, Jagen0, Jakats, **JericoFX**, **KASH4**, keenowastaken, Kmack710, LordLucifr, macky4546, Manliketjb, meistroburger, MiddleSkillz, Midnight121, Mikasan15, mirrox1337, MisterBuzzee, N3mEee, Nick78111, NiftyLife, nxxnly, nxxnly, pushkart2, **S0me1**, Sakarias411, sven20202020, ThymonA, uShifty, usmanwarraich007, Virus18sp, viruspc2002, Yarpii, zfbx
+adamsimondev, andristum, AvarianKnight, Aveeux, **BerkieBb**, Chxttr, dappar, darkets, dennrick, Developer-Bear, DmACKGL, emresudo, GHMatti, GhostFaceRP, **GhzGarage**, gutsoo, hawy-dev, ianvalls90, ihyajb, ImpulseFPS, InZidiuZ, ItsYeeBoi, izMystic, Jagen0, Jakats, **JericoFX**, **KASH4**, keenowastaken, Kmack710, LordLucifr, macky4546, Manliketjb, meistroburger, MiddleSkillz, Midnight121, Mikasan15, mirrox1337, MisterBuzzee, Mojito-Fivem, N3mEee, Nick78111, NiftyLife, nxxnly, nxxnly, pushkart2, **S0me1**, Sakarias411, sven20202020, ThymonA, uShifty, usmanwarraich007, Virus18sp, viruspc2002, Yarpii, zfbx

 # License